Ballet in three acts

 - The role of Conrad was originally a purely mimed role and it would not be until many years later that the role included any dancing.
 By the 1870s, Conrad had ceased to being a purely mimed role and there was a famous performance in 1887 when Enrico Cecchetti danced up a storm in the role.

 - The original Grand Pas for Act 1, scene 2 was the Grand Pas des Éventails until it was replaced with the so-called Le Corsaire Pas de deux in 1915.
 Set to Adolphe Adam’s original music, the Grand Pas des Éventails is performed by Medora and 16 coryphées and Petipa retained this pas for Pierina Legnani in his 1899 revival.
 On two occasions, Petipa substituted the Grand Pas des Éventails for new showcase pieces – he first replaced it in 1868 with a pas de six for Adèle Grantzow and again in 1887 with a pas de deux for Emma Bessone and Enrico Cecchetti.
+In 1903, Sergei Legat added his own pas de deux to the grotto scene.
 The notated Grand Pas for the grotto scene is the pas de six, which is performed by Conrad, Medora and four female coryphées.

 - The opening waltz of Le Jardin Animé was originally composed for Léo Delibes’ ballet La Source, which premièred at the Paris Opéra in 1866 with choreography by Arthur Saint-Léon.
 It was known as the Naïla waltz, but in the end, it was never used in La Source and eventually, Delibes inserted it into Le Corsaire as the opening waltz for what later became Le Jardin Animé.